-Educators are critical to the development of evidence-based behavioral practices centered in a philosophy of restorative justice that promotes caring, trusting, and positive relationships among students and adults.
-Without the development of such practices, high quality teaching and learning cannot occur.
-The Association's vision for a restorative justice philosophy is comprised of practices and processes that proactively build healthy relationships and a sense of community.
-Restorative practices to address conflict and wrongdoing, behavior, rule violations, and school climate can improve relationships between students, between students and educators, and between educators whose behavior often serves as a role model for students.
-They allow each member of the school community to develop and implement a school's adopted core values.
-Restorative practices allow individuals who may have committed harm to take full responsibility for their behavior by addressing the individual or individuals affected by the behavior.
-These practices represent a collective mindset that can help guide youth and adult behavior and relationship management in schools.
+- students and adults.
+Without the adoption of the restorative justice philosophy and the development of such practices, high quality teaching and learning cannot occur.
+The Association's vision for a restorative - 21 justice philosophy is comprised of practices and processes that proactively build healthy relationships and - a sense of community.
+Restorative practices to address conflict and wrongdoing, behavior, rule violations, - and school climate can improve relationships between students, between students and educators, and - 24 between educators whose behavior often serves as a role model for students.
+They allow each member

+25 of the school community to develop and implement a school's adopted core values.
+Restorative practices

-Restorative justice practices and processes do not replace but rather complement existing initiatives and evidence-based programs like Positive Behavior Interventions and Supports (PBIS) or social and emotional learning models that assist in building a foundation and culture of caring.
+- 26 allow individuals who may have committed harm to take full responsibility for their behavior by - 27 addressing the individual or individuals affected by the behavior.
+These practices represent a collective - 28 mindset that can help guide youth and adult behavior and relationship management in schools. - Restorative justice practices and processes do not replace but rather complement existing initiatives and evidence-based programs like Positive Behavior Interventions and Supports (PBIS) or social and ametional learning models that exist in building a foundation and culture of earing. - emotional learning models that assist in building a foundation and culture of caring.